 More biosimilars are expected to enter the US market in the coming years, potentially creating a more competitive market for biologic products and other competitive products.
 Understanding the basics of biosimilars is crucial for sales teams with products that treat conditions such as rheumatoid arthritis, anemia, inflammatory bowel disease, skin conditions, and some cancers.
 This module explains how biosimilars are developed, and the key concept of interchangeability in biologics and biosimilars.
 It also describes how customers view the emergence of biosimilars, including their expectations for how the products could affect healthcare costs in the US.

 The Health Insurance Marketplace

-This module looks at the main features of the market and how state health insurance exchanges are evolving amid political uncertainty.
+This module looks at the main features of the market and how state health insurance exchanges continue to evolve amid political uncertainty.
 The module also explores the implications of exchanges for various stakeholders, including life science companies.

 The Role of Accountable Care Organizations in Healthcare Delivery